pBouillon/moving-list/README.md

 # Moving list

-> Display what you don't want anymore and share the list with other !
+Display what you don't want anymore and share the list with others !

 ![Preview](docs/readme/readme-preview.jpg)